oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Rolling-updates/Rolling-updates.md

 The update process for configuration changes is to modify the yaml file that defines your service, for example defining different volume mounts, and then applying the change, or to issue a kubectl command to directly update the change.

-For *both* cases Kubernetes will keep track of the changes and will undetake a rolling upgrade strategy.
+For *both* approaches Kubernetes will keep track of the changes and will undertake a rolling upgrade strategy.

 As a general observation though it may be tempting to just go in and modify the configuration directly with kubectl ... this is a **bad** thing to do, it's likely to lead to unrecorded changes in your configuration management system so in the event that you had to do a complete restart of the system changes manually done with kubectl are likely to be forgotten.
 It is **strongly** recommended that you make changes by modifying your yaml file, and that the yaml file itself has a versioning scheme so you can identify exactly what versions of the service a given yaml file version provides.
 If you must make changes using kubectl (say you need to make a minor change in a test environment) then as soon as you decide it should be permanent then make the corresponding change in the yaml file *and do a rolling upgrade using the yaml file to ensure you are using the correct configuration* (after all, you may have made a typo in either the kubectl or yaml file.)